ChrisDill/chrisdill.github.io/_posts/2018-05-25-hello-world.md

 author: Chris Dill
 ---

-This my first post just testing everything is working as it should be.
+This is my first post testing everything is working as it should be.
 This is currently a work in progress so things will change alot. :)

 [![xkcd computer_problems](https://imgs.xkcd.com/comics/computer_problems.png)](https://xkcd.com/722/)